-In addition to being head of the Clinical Risk department which includes our clinical negligence and medical law practices, I became Senior Partner in May 2016.
+I am Senior Partner and head of the London clinical negligence team.
 I support external activities and clients across various markets on behalf of the firm.
 Working closely with NHS Resolution, I am experienced in all types of clinical negligence claims with a particular interest in cases involving brain injury as well as psychiatric claims.
 In the public sector, my focus and experience is on running high value cases with complex quantum issues for the NHS.

 My practice also extends to advising insurers and private health clinics on medical malpractice matters, with a particular focus on fertility claims.

 I have a broad background as a lawyer acting in the health, care and housing sectors.
 I take a particular interest in mental health and human rights law and am a Tribunal Judge for the Mental Health Review Tribunal.
 I also regularly advise clients on data protection and information management issues.

 I am a regular speaker on current legal issues and have recently spoken on the Human Rights Act and Mental Health Law, being a witness in MHRTs, Corporate Manslaughter and information management.

 Recently I spoke on the topic of causation in clinical negligence at a Bevan Brittan seminar run for NHS trusts, insurers and private health providers.